-Not only that, but for a lot of people, the style of their PC case and the way it looks is also an important aspect.
-Let’s face it, if you put a Lamborghini engine inside of a Toyota Corolla and priced it the same, less people would buy it.
+Not only that but for a lot of people, the style of their PC case and the way it looks is also an important aspect.
+Let’s face it, if you put a Lamborghini engine inside of a Toyota Corolla and priced it the same, fewer people would buy it.
 People like style.

 So, despite the little direct impact that your gaming computer’s tower will have on your gaming experience, it’s still crucial that you take your time and select one that will give you excellent airflow, upgrade opportunities, and that will look the way you want it to.
 Because, in the end, your gaming PC’s case is the only part of your computer that could still be relative and usable 5-10 years down the road.

-And, I suppose if you have an unlimited budget and you just want the best looking PC case—one that will stop people in their tracks—then a Tier 1 computer tower will suit your needs as well.
+And, I suppose if you have an unlimited budget and you just want the best-looking desktop case—one that will stop people in their tracks—then a Tier 1 computer tower will suit your needs as well.

 Ultimately, you won’t be disappointed in the features in the cases listed below.